bootstrap-vue/bootstrap-vue/src/icons/README.md

 - With the `cylon` animations, the left-right movement (or up-down movement) extends _past_ the icon's bounding box by `+/- 25%`, so you may need to adjust padding or margins to compensate for your use case.
-- Animation durations can be [configured via SASS SASS variables](/docs/reference/theming)
+- Animation durations can be [configured via SASS SCSS variables](/docs/reference/theming)
 - The BootstrapVue defined animation effects of this component is dependent on the `prefers-reduced-motion` media query.
 See the [reduced motion section of our accessibility documentation](/docs/reference/accessibility#reduced-motion)